back Back to Listing

 • Saddle Sense provides real-time, local air quality monitoring across London using mobile sensors on bikes.
 Its sensor device allows cyclists to capture street-level pollution data.

-• Terra Viva Co. connects indigenous and community-led conservation efforts with companies, foundations, and funders seeking to take meaningful climate and biodiversity action.
+• Terra Viva Co. connects Indigenous and community-led conservation efforts with companies, foundations, and funders seeking to take meaningful climate and biodiversity action.

 • Wild Mosaic is on a mission to restore UK wilderness.
 Its digital platform allows users to adopt a tile of land being rewilded and their subscription funds on-the-ground restoration work.